apivideo/api.video-api-client-generator/templates/documentation/vod/using-tokens.md

+---
+title: "Using upload tokens"
+slug: "using-tokens"
+metadata:
+  title: "Using upload tokens"
+  description: "This guide explains the various options of API authentication for uploading videos."
+---

+# Upload & API Access Tokens

 api.video provides you with various options of authentication which allows you to leverage the API on a different level of your application, whether it's on the front end or backend.
 Moreover, you can provide better security for your backend and videos.

-# Upload & API Access Tokens

 ## Access Token